Thomas-Tomo/retro_game/README.md

 ### Colour

 + Colours were taken from the first image that was used on the wire-frame.
-+ Colours were selected using the colors color palette generator.
++ Colours were selected using the coolors color palette generator.

 <img src="assets/images/readme_images/space_frog_colours.png" alt="appearance" width="500px" margin=" 0 auto"/>